 The Fall of Humanity

-When Adam and Eve give in to the temptation to disobey God symbolized by eating the forbidden fruit from the Tree of Knowledge of Good and Evil, it disrupts the relationship between God and humanity, and Christian tradition (interpreting Paul in Romans 12) teaches that sin enters the world, causes spiritual death, and becomes a corruptive influence on all human society.
+When Adam and Eve gave in to the temptation to disobey God’s command, this disrupted the unstained relationship between God and humanity.
+Christian doctrine (as seen in Romans 12) teaches that sin enters the world, causes spiritual death, and becomes a corruptive influence on all human society.

-Some Christians who take a very literal view of these Genesis accounts believe there was no suffering or physical death in nature until Adam and Eve sinned.
-In addition to having spiritual effects on humanity that lead to widespread harm, they posit that the Fall initiated all forms of evil including natural disasters and diseases, and all forms of death, including predation in the animal world.
-Other Christians who read the account more literarily limit the effects of the Fall to the spiritual condition of humanity and do not see it as the source of all-natural evil and physical death.
+Christians who follow a strict interpretation of these Genesis accounts believe there was no suffering or physical death in nature until Adam and Eve sinned.
+They posit that the Fall initiated all forms of evil, including natural disasters and diseases, and all forms of death, including predation, in the animal world.
+Some others feel the effects of the Fall were limited to the spiritual condition of humanity and aren’t necessarily the source of natural evil and physical death.ย

 Separation from God

-When Adam and Eve eat the forbidden fruit, it symbolizes the defiance of divine command, the assertion of human will against the divine order, and the entrance of sin into the human experience.
-The narrative of Adam and Eve’s fall echoes through Christian theology, underscoring the profound implications of human choice and the consequences of pride, selfishness, and moral failure.
+When Adam and Eve assert their will over God’s will and eat the forbidden fruit, it symbolizes the defiance of divine command and the entrance of sin into the human experience.
+The narrative of Adam and Eve’s fall echoes throughout scripture and throughout Christian theology.
+Among other things, it underscores the profound responsibility of human choice and the consequences of pride, selfishness, and moral failure.

 The Problem of Evil

-Simply put, the problem of evil states that it is not logically possible for an omnipotent, benevolent, all-knowing God to co-exist with evil.
-Either God is not powerful enough or loving enough to prevent evil, or he did not know evil would result from the freedom he gave creation.
+Simply put, the problem of evil states that there’s no such thing as an omnipotent, benevolent, all-knowing God that can co-exist with evil.
+In this limited construct, God is either not powerful enough or loving enough to prevent evil, or else He didn’t know evil would result from the freedom He gave creation.

 Free Will

 Christianity upholds the significance of free will as a fundamental aspect of human existence.
-It is through the exercise of free will that individuals make moral choices, and it is through these choices that the existence of moral evil finds its foundation.
+The exercise of free will allows individuals to make their own moral choices, and these choices can be either good or evil.

-The capacity to choose between good and evil is central to the Christian understanding of human agency, but some people think that God giving humans this choice calls into question either his benevolence, his power, or his foreknowledge.
+The capacity to choose between good and evil is central to a Christian understanding of human agency.
+Even so, some argue that giving humans this choice calls into question either God’s benevolence, power, or foreknowledge.

-The paradox summarized in the problem of evil is not merely a philosophical puzzle; it is a question that lies at the heart of the Christian faith.
+The paradox of the problem of evil goes beyond being just a philosophical challenge; it is a question that lies at the heart of the Christian faith.
 Exploring this paradox requires grappling with the nature of divine providence and the role of free will in a world where moral evil exists.
-It is a challenge that theologians and believers have wrestled with throughout history, seeking to reconcile their faith in a benevolent God with the harsh realities of a world marred by evil.
+Believers and theologians have wrestled with this issue throughout history, seeking to reconcile their faith in a benevolent God with the harsh realities of a world marred by evil.

 St. Augustine